Using LoRAs in Scope

 Want to see LoRAs in action?
 Check out this walkthrough from the Community Hub:From Photorealistic to Pixar in Real-Time

-Watch how a single LoRA transforms a puppy scene from photorealistic to Pixar animation style - includes downloadable timeline files
+Watch how a single LoRA transforms a puppy scene from photorealistic to Pixar animation style using the Krea Realtime pipeline, with downloadable timeline files